Maps from knots to $2$-links, chord diagrams, and a way to enhance Vassiliev invariants

-This allows one to define the {\em parity} for chords of the chord diagram for any singular knot obtained from $K$: if a chord $c$ of the chord diagram $K$ corresponds to two glued points $c_{1}=c_{2}$ then it gives rise to two ``halves'', $K'$ and $K''$, and we evaluate the class $\alpha$ on either of them to define the parity $p(c)=\alpha([K'])=\alpha([K''])$.
+This allows one to define the {\em framing} (parity) for singular crossings and chords of the chord diagram for any singular knot obtained from $K$: if a chord $c$ of the chord diagram $K$ corresponds to two glued points $c_{1}=c_{2}$ then it gives rise to two ``halves'', $K'$ and $K''$, and we evaluate the class $\alpha$ on either of them to define the parity $p(c)=\alpha([K'])=\alpha([K''])$.
 It is well defined since $\alpha([K])=0$.

-\begin{definition} We say that a framed chord diagram is {\em realisable} for the manifold $M^{3}$ if there is a singular knot having this chord diagram. \end{definition}
+\begin{definition} We say that a framed chord diagram is {\em realisable} in the manifold $M^{3}$ if there is a singular knot having this chord diagram. \end{definition}

 It is a well-known fact that {\em any symbol of an order $n$ Vassiliev invariant} of knots in $\R^{3}$ is a weight function satisfying the $1$-term relation, see the section below about the Kontsevich integral.